inasafe/inasafe-doc/docs/source/training/curriculum/index.rst

 .. _curriculum:

-CURRICULUM AND GUIDE FOR FACILITATOR
+Curriculum and Guide for Facilitator
 ====================================

-This  is the curriculum and guide for facilitator for training course that has been designed to have hands on experience with |project_name|.
+This  is the curriculum and guide for facilitator for training course that has been designed by Badan Nasional Penanggulangan Bencana (BNPB), Humanitarian OpenStreetMap Team (HOT), and Australia-Indonesia Facility for Disaster Reduction (AIFDR) to have hands on experience with |project_name|.

 .. toctree::
    :maxdepth: 1